 I began to follow the money big time.

-I began to see that being a cool president was Obama’s main accomplishment, which was a bitterly disappointing.
-I thought I’d voted for more than cool.
+I began to see that being a cool president was Obama’s main accomplishment, which was bitterly disappointing—I thought I’d voted for more than just cool.

 I began to see that my dad was right about Bill Clinton way back in the early 90s, even though I tried to argue otherwise because Bill Clinton seemed so likable back then.

 I began to see that Hillary Clinton’s gender was pretty much the only thing I liked about her, when I’d wanted so badly for her to be a good candidate.